How your diet affects your gut: secrets of vegans, vegetarians and omnivores

 We must also consider that microbes come directly from food: vegans have a higher prevalence of bacteria from fruit and vegetables, while those who eat meat or dairy products are much more likely to have bacteria from these sources.

-- Scientists have discovered how long antibiotics affect the body
+- Scientists have discovered how intermittent fasting may protect the brain from stress

 Maria Grynevych, project manager, journalist, co-author of Guidebook Sacred Mountains of the Dnieper Region, Lecture Course: Cult Topography of the Middle Dnieper Region.